JCSDA/jedi-docs/docs/inside/jedi-components/saber/SPECTRALB_HorizontalLocalization.rst

 =========================================

 This block relies on the fact that convolution on the physical space is equivalent to multiplication on the spectral space.
-More details on spectral covariance modeling can be found for instance in

 Example yaml
 ~~~~~~~~~~~~